silverbullettechnology/tdsdr-build/README.md

-Silver Bullet Technology SDRDC Build Scripts
+Silver Bullet Technology TD-SDR Build Scripts
 ==============

 Introduction
 --------------
-These Build Scripts automate the process of retrieving, configuring, and building the Linux software supplied by Silver Bullet Technology (SBT) for use with its Software- Defined Radio DaughterCard (SDRDC).
+These Build Scripts automate the process of retrieving, configuring, and building the Linux software supplied by Silver Bullet Technology (SBT) for use with its Software- Defined Radio DaughterCard (TD-SDR).

 Prerequisites
 --------------
 To build the Linux software components (kernel, root filesystem, and devicetree) and use the precompiled bootloader and FPGA bitstream (boot.bin):
-- A modern Linux system is required; these scripts were developed under Xubuntu 13.10.
+- A modern Linux system is required; these scripts were developed under Xubuntu 14.04.
-  64-bit is supported as long as 32-bit compatibility libraries installed.
+  64-bit is supported as long as 32-bit compatibility libraries are installed.
 - A copy of PetaLogix PetaLinux SDK, v2013.4, available from Xilinx.com.
 - A valid Xilinx license for PetaLinux; the free evaluation license is adequate

 To build the bootloader and FPGA bitstream (boot.bin):
-- A copy of Xilinx ISE Design Suite 14.7, available from Xilinx.com.
+- A copy of Xilinx Vivado 2014.2, available from Xilinx.com.
-- A valid Xilinx license for ISE Design Suite; the free evaluation license is adequate
+- A valid Xilinx license for Vivado; the free evaluation license is adequate

 Ubuntu-specific Setup
 --------------
-At this writing Ubuntu 13.10 is the supported build environment.
+At this writing Ubuntu 14.04 is the supported build environment.
 In general it must be set up to support development under PetaLinux, which has some specific requirements as detailed below.
 The flavor of GUI (Ubuntu, Kubuntu, or Xubuntu) should not make a significant difference, but primary development is done under Xubuntu, which is also recommended for use in Virtual Machines due to its relatively lightweight XFCE GUI.

-PetaLinux and the SDRDC scripts require typical development software with a few specific packages.
+PetaLinux and the TD-SDR scripts require typical development software with a few specific packages.
 Install these with *apt-get*:
 ```
 sudo apt-get install build-essential git gawk dos2unix realpath zip